 Whether you’re just learning how to knit or you need a little refresher, bookmark our knit stitch dictionary so you have what you need when you need it.
-All of the knitting stitches below come with instructions and a video tutorial to walk you through it.
+All of the knitting stitches below come with instructions, and a video tutorial to walk you through it.

 Not sure where to start?

 As a beginner, you may feel overwhelmed with the huge variety of stitches to try.
 So where should you begin?
 We think it’s a great idea to learn the basic stitches first – knits and purls.
-Many crochet stitches you see on this page or in your favorite stitch book are just a combination of these basic stitches (with a few exceptions like more unique stitch patterns).
+Many knitting stitches you see on this page or in your favorite stitch book are just a combination of these basic stitches (with a few exceptions like more unique stitch patterns).

 But what if you’re not a beginner.
 Where do you start?
-Find a stitch that catches your eye and then find a project that uses it.
+Find a stitch that catches your eye, and find a project that uses it.
 Knitting stitches are wonderful at sparking project inspiration and we often start there rather than with a particular project idea.
 Each stitch has its own unique qualities that make it perfect for a particular type of project.
 Many of the stitches you see on this page have a project for you to dive into after you’ve learned the stitch.
-Some projects (like blankets) will be great at helping you memorize a knit stitch pattern but don’t worry if you need to continuously refer to a stitch pattern.
+Some projects (like blankets) will be great at helping you memorize a knit stitch pattern, but don’t worry if you need to continuously refer to a stitch pattern.
 We do that too!